1 Of Me Amazon FBA Success Stories: How I Sold $40,639 Worth of Physical Products in 30 Days

 - Get inventory re-stocked and ready for big holiday season

-- Add 2 new products before the end of 2015
+- Source inventory to add 2 new products before the year end

 - Optimize/tweak listings for additional long tail keywords that I can potentially rank for

-- Possibly add a couple of additional products in early 2016 (based on how well my existing products are selling).
+- Possibly add a couple of additional products early next year (based on how well my existing products are selling).

 - Start using Amazon PPC if I can schedule my inventory better.